sharvas/push_swap/README.md

 Checker expects numbers as arguments in exactly the same format as push_swap above.
 Checker then will wait to receive instructions, one per line, on stdin.

 If we give 1, 0 and 2 as an unsorted list.
-Checker will wait to receive valid instructions.(s) sa.
-We can simulate EOF with Ctrl + d. checker should display OK to indicate the list is sorted, or KO otherwise.
+Checker will wait to receive valid instructions.
+In this case ```sa``` will do the job.
+For EOF press ```Ctrl + d```.
+Checker will display OK to indicate if the list is sorted, or KO otherwise.

 Created with [this visualiser](https://github.com/o-reo/push_swap_visualizer).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjU5NzU3NiwtMzAzNjA5ODU4LDkzMT
+eyJoaXN0b3J5IjpbMTY3MjQ1MDk1NCwtMzAzNjA5ODU4LDkzMT
 EyMTc3NiwtNzQ4MDEzNzgxLDYwNzI4MTcwNV19
 -->